 Research suitable networking options

 Start by finding out what kind of networking options are useful for your business sector.
-These can be off or online and don't have to be straightforward networking events.
+These can be off or online and don't just have to be networking events.

 "Too many people don't engage with other delegates at a conference, or spend all their time at an exhibition by their own stand," stresses Kintish.
 Any platform or event where business owners get together is a networking opportunity.

-Check local business support organisations or chamber of commerce events calendar and ask friends, family and business partners for tips and ideas.
-If you are unsure how to network effectively, consider attending training workshops and events.
+Check with local business support organisations or your chamber of commerce website for ideas for events that could be worth attending.
+If you are unsure how to network effectively, consider attending training workshops.

 Online vs traditional networking options

 The key benefit of online networking is convenience: it can take place at any time and you do not need to travel.
-It also exposes you to a wider pool of potential contacts who you can pinpoint in a way that removes the chance that characterises many traditional networking events.
+It also exposes you to a wider pool of potential contacts compared to traditional networking events.

-"By being active you can build your network quite quickly," explains Penny Power, founder of business networking site Sunzu (previously known as Ecademy).
+"By being active you can build your network quite quickly," says Penny Power, founder of business networking site SunZu.
 "Aim to make the most of every contact you get.
 Remember, if your contact can't help you directly, they might refer you on."

-You should not neglect physical networking options, because they are a good way to build a lasting relationship.
-Networking online is a 'virtual handshake', not a replacement for face-to-face networking.
+You should not neglect real world networking events, because they are a good way to build a lasting relationship.
+Networking online is a virtual handshake, not a replacement for face-to-face networking.

-Things sometimes work much quicker if you meet someone, and it's easier to assess if you want to do business with each other.
+Things often work more quickly if you meet someone in person; not least because it's easier to assess if you want to do business with each other.
 Before deciding which platform or events to target, you need to have a clear idea of what you want to get out of them.